DeSantis hits back at 2024 Republicans who criticized him - NewsBreak

 That has made him a prime target for other Republicans who are either already running for the GOP nod or may jump into the race soon.

-And on Sunday, former Maryland Gov. Larry Hogan (R), who is weighing a presidential bid, criticized DeSantis’s education initiatives, calling them “authoritarian” and an example of “big government.”
+And on Sunday, former Maryland Gov. Larry Hogan, who is weighing a presidential bid, criticized DeSantis’s education initiatives, calling them “authoritarian” and an example of “big government.”

 DeSantis isn’t a stranger to political fights, frequently using the bully pulpit of the Florida governor’s mansion to go after his opponents.
 But he’s largely avoided engaging with his potential 2024 rivals.